jbowdre/virtuallypotato/content/posts/2022/bulk-import-vsphere-dvportgroups-to-phpipam/index.md

   return token

+## Find or create a remote scan agent for each region (vcenter)
 def get_agent_sets(uri, token, regions): agent_sets = []

   def create_agent_set(uri, token, name):
     import secrets
+    # generate a random secret to be used for identifying this agent
     payload = {
       'name': name,
       'type': 'mysql',